 3. Small Oil Company Stocks.
 The most volatile of the oil stocks.
 A handful of Bakken Shale Formation companies are listed.
 You can make money if you know which small company to pick.

 4. Large Oil Company Stocks.
 The Stocks of Major Oil Companies are Stable Companies.

-The Bakken Shale oil field of North Dakota is the hottest oil play going in the US, today.
+The Bakken Shale Formation oil field of North Dakota is one of the hottest oil plays going in the US, today.
 There is a huge amount of oil in the Bakken Shale Formation but the the Bakken oil companies have had to be very innovative in developing the necessary drilling technology for extracting the oil.